SACHSTech/careers-in-computer-science-oscarlin05/README.md

 **Additional Skills**

-A relevant portfolio is required (2-3 writing samples that showcase your strongest work, and a longer/screenplay sample with ~10 pages or less.
+* A relevant portfolio is required (2-3 writing samples that showcase your strongest work, and a longer/screenplay sample with ~10 pages or less.
 See our portfolio tips here)
-Proven experience crafting and developing stories, writing dialogue and various other content from concept to completion within a large production (Ideally larger scale stories and/or key quest or mission content for AAA games)
-Experience working in a writers' room or similar collaborative environment Ability to follow an established style guide and rules of usage Ability to communicate complex narrative ideas to stakeholders from other disciplines Experience with a non-linear narrative structure is preferred Strong copy-editing skills are essential
+* Ability to follow an established style guide and rules of usage
+* Experience with a non-linear narrative structure is preferred
+* Strong copy-editing skills are essential

 ---